Ricketts’ Riches: Nebraska politician and family deliver deluge of campaign cash

 THE SKINNY:

-They funneled money to all levels of government: high-profile ballot measures, low-level local races and PACs that bolstered candidates or attacked them.
+They have funneled money to all levels of government: high-profile ballot measures, low-level local races and PACs that bolstered candidates or attacked them.
 They spent heavily in races for the Nebraska Legislature, the body that can advance or curb a governor’s agenda.

 That spending spiked when Ricketts first ran for the state’s top job, jumping to 5% of all recorded Nebraska political giving.